 The abbreviation “CBD” is short for the word cannabidiol.
 It’s part of a class of compounds known as cannabinoids.

 You can find cannabinoids in all sorts of biological systems.
 But the most famous is their namesake: the cannabis plant.
-Cannabis plants are rich in cannabinoids and these intriguing compounds are the main source of the many medicinal and recreational effects attributed to the cannabis plant.
+Cannabis plants are rich in over a hundred cannabinoids and these intriguing compounds can provide many benefits.

 The Effects of CBD